ThibaultBee/StreamPack/README.md

 So, the main question is : "which protocol to use?"
 It is easy: if your server has SRT support, use SRT otherwise use RTMP.

-### Streamers

-Let's start with some definitions!
-`Streamers` are classes that represent a whole streaming pipeline: they capture, encode, mux and send.
-They comes in multiple flavours: with different audio and video source.
-3 main types of streamers are available :

--`CameraSingleStreamer`: for streaming from camera -`ScreenRecorderSingleStreamer`: for streaming from screen -`AudioOnlySingleStreamer`: for streaming audio only

-For more information, check the [Streamers](docs/Streamers.md) documentation.

 ### Get device and protocol capabilities

 Have you ever wonder : "What are the supported resolution of my cameras?" or "What is the supported